gctools-outilsgc/aurora-website/src/docs/en/profile/queries.md

 # Queries

-Queries do not require authentication of the client through the means of an access token however the type of data returned may be filtered.
+Queries do not require authentication of the client through the means of an access token, however the type of data returned may be filtered.
 For example if the "address" field requires a certain "user role" to view then if a querying user does not have that role `null` will be returned for that field.

 For more informaiton on how to utilize the graphQL query function graphl.org provides excellent [tutorails](https://graphql.org/learn/queries/).